alicja1bobko/Portfolio/README.md

 ### What I learned

 A big challenge I set to myself was the hero animation.
-I used the Landscape from [this](https://www.reddit.com/r/Firewatch/comments/b2n39h/firewatch_inspired_landscape/) reddit post and was inspired by wonderful [this](https://codepen.io/isladjan/pen/abdyPBw) Parallax scroll animation.
+I used the Landscape from [this](https://www.reddit.com/r/Firewatch/comments/b2n39h/firewatch_inspired_landscape/) reddit post and was inspired by [this](https://codepen.io/isladjan/pen/abdyPBw )wonderful Parallax scroll animation.
 I also used Framer Motion to animate subsequent pages.
 It was a great way to expand my skills in Tailwind.